rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 ## Predictions:

-The System output is govern by its breakpoint, thus simplies the system
+The System output is govern by its breakpoint, thus simplifies the system.

 ## Examples: